os-js/manual.os-js.org/src/v3/development/README.md

 1. Using `npm link` will not link its dependencies.
 You have to do this yourself or use a monorepo uitlity to automate the process.
 2. Running `npm install` after linking **will remove the links**
+3. You can use [lerna](https://github.com/lerna/lerna) if you're managing a monorepo.

 ## Packages